TawheedAhmed28/pizza-delivery-project-frontend/README.md

 ---

+### Wins

+**React Select** - this ended up being a necessity to get toppings on pizzas working as intended.
+I also had to create a topping model, and then had to make sure React Select wouldn't allow duplicate entries (e.g. a pepperoni and pepperoni pizza).
+A lot of steps, but I have a working topping selection that I'm proud of!

+**Time management** - though I had slightly longer to do this project (9 days as opposed to 7) it still felt like the workload was very heavy, and I found myself struggling at times.
+Regular breaks were absolutely key, and not having to stick to a set schedule (e.g. 9am-5pm) meant that I could take slightly longer breaks if I needed them and not feel guilty.
+Breaking this project down into a process of many small hurdles really helped me get through, and I think I'll do that for any future projects too.

+---

 ### Key learnings

 I loved learning a new programming language in Python, and it was also a nice confidence boost to learn it so quickly!
 Once you get a grasp of coding concepts in general, learning languages becomes more straightforward.